rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 As this type occupies the same space as a fat pointer, it isn't the type we want for storing pointers at rest.

-For that type, let's look at the compact tagged pointer type now:
+For that type, let's look at the compact tagged pointer type now.

+### What lies beneath

+Below we have a `union` type, making this an unsafe representation of a pointer.
+The `tag` value will be constrained to the values 0, 1, 2 or 3, which will determine which of the next four possible members should be accessed.
+Members will have to be bit-masked to access their correct values.

 ```rust,ignore
 {{#include ../interpreter/src/taggedptr.rs:DefTaggedPtr}}
 ```

-Here we have a `union` type, making this an unsafe representation of a pointer.
-The `tag` value will be constrained to the values 0, 1, 2 or 3, which will determine which of the next four possible members should be accessed.
-Members will have to be bit-masked to access their correct values.

 As you can see, we've allocated a tag for a `Symbol` type, a `Pair` type and one for a numeric[^2] type.
 The fourth member indicates an object whose type